John Carter (film): Casting

 Stanton said later he had no grand design for the cast, other than having the villains be played by British actors.
 "I knew that the cast was going to grow with creatures and it was going to grow with different types of races if we were to continue.
 And it was going to get a little more fantastical", he said.

 Many actors were considered for the title role.
 Aware that Carter's backstory as an officer in the Confederate Army might be a problem for modern audiences, Stanton envisioned the character as disillusioned and disgusted with war in general, apart from the side he fought on.
 "I wanted to not absolve him of that, but also not make him pro the side he was on.
-The best I could do was neutralize him."
-Taylor Kitsch quickly became his choice for the part, due to a scene in the Friday Night Lights television series where his character, angry, is left behind by the bus that captured Stanton's vision for the character, as Kitsch's pose echoes that of Carter on one cover of the books in Stanton's collection.
+The best I could do was neutralize him".
+Taylor Kitsch quickly became his choice for the part, due to a scene in the Friday Night Lights television series—his character, angry, is left behind by the bus—that captured Stanton's vision for the character, as Kitsch's pose echoed that of Carter on one cover of the books in Stanton's collection.

 Lynn Collins, a Juilliard graduate set in her first major movie role as Dejah Thoris early on, tested with many actors, including Josh Duhamel, using a scene (filmed but cut) where she slaps Carter in the face.
 "Taylor and I have always had incredible chemistry.
-It was inevitable that we would get a chance to really explore it and work as a team," she said of her co-star in X-Men Origins: Wolverine.
+It was inevitable that we would get a chance to really explore it and work as a team," she said of her co-star in X-Men Origins: Wolverine (2009).
 She recalls him coming into the dressing room after their test together and, seeing her smoking, told her she would have to quit if she got the part, which she did.
 At Disney's insistence, she used a British accent.